guillaumepiot/cotidia-cms-base/cmsbase/docs/search.md

 CMS Base is using Whoosh to handle full text search and indexing.

-You will need to install Whoosh to enable the search feature:
+You will need to install Whoosh 2.4.1 to enable the search feature:

-	$ pip install whoosh
+	$ pip install Whoosh==2.4.1

 Create the index